All Episodes

 They're going to be exposed.

-We now know that a grand jury has been convened as it relates to Andrew McCabe, former deputy FBI director, same guy that uh Paige and Struck were writing, we got it we got to get Andy to act now while he's in charge after Comey was fired, and we got to find chargeable offenses, and we can use this as a pretext to go interview people.
+We now know that a grand jury has been convened as it relates to Andrew McCabe, former deputy FBI director, same guy that Paige and Strzok were writing.

 Really?

-Greg Garrett.
+Greg Jarrett.

 All these guys want to cash in.

-Uh and McCabe's will be the same.
+And McCabe's will be the same.

-Uh I'd be shocked if McCabe isn't criminally indicted, so he's trying to make some money in advance.
+So he's trying to make some money in advance.

-These are unprincipled, unscrupulous individuals who had no business serving in government, and their track record demonstrates uh just how corrupt they were.
+These are unprincipled, unscrupulous individuals who had no business serving in government, and their track record demonstrates just how corrupt they were.

 Well, what did he do?

-Rums uh not Rumsfeld, uh, I forget his name.
+Not Rumsfeld, I forget his name.

-But at any rate, he resigned.
+But at any rate, he resigned, and so did the number two.

 I mean, that's how the system is supposed to work.